cdonke/CrackingTheCodingInterview/Hints.md

 Now, look at that definition you provided.
 Can you check the strings against that definition?

+### 3 <a name="3"></a>
+There are many solutions to this problem, most of which are equally optimal in runtime.
+Some have shorter, cleaner code than others.
+Can you brainstorm different solutions?

+### 8 <a name="8"></a>
+What if you knew the linked list size?
+What is the difference between finding the Kth-tolast element and finding the Xth element?

 ### 17 <a name="17"></a>
 If you just cleared the rows and columns as you found Os, you'd likely wind up clearing the whole matrix.
 Try finding the cells with zeros first before making any changes to the